 A vital instrument for our collective security

-The Treaty on the Non-Proliferation of Nuclear Weapons (NPT) 1 is a cornerstone of our collective security system and an irreplaceable element in maintaining international peace and security.
+Approaching its 50th birthday, the Treaty on Non-Proliferation of Nuclear Weapons (NPT) 1 is a cornerstone of our collective security system and an irreplaceable element in maintaining international peace and security.
 France promotes the preservation and universality of the NPT.

 The NPT was signed on 1 July 1698 and entered into force on 5 March 1970.

 France announced its accession to the NPT within the framework of a “comprehensive plan for arms control and disarmament” presented by President Mitterrand to the United Nations on 3 June 1991.
 France joined the Treaty on 2 August 1992 and yet had been complying with its provisions since 1968.

 “France for its part (…) will behave in the future in this field exactly as the States complying with the Treaty.
 There should be no doubt in anyone’s mind on that score.”